-Approximately one (1) week prior to the ICSB board meeting, ICSB staff will contact the designated representative for the applicant group to inform them of the staff recommendation for the proposed school.
-At this time, the applicant group may choose to "withdraw" its application from consideration which means that, while ICSB board members will be provided with a copy of the staff recommendation for the school, no discussion or vote will occur with respect to the application.
+Approximately one (1) week prior to the ICSB application Board Meeting, ICSB staff will contact the designated representative for the applicant group to inform them of the staff recommendation for the proposal.
+At this time, the applicant group may choose to continue the application process or to "withdraw" its application from consideration which means that, while ICSB board members will be provided with a copy of the staff recommendation, no discussion or vote will occur with respect to the application.
+Applicants who withdraw because the staff recommendation is declination or who are declined by the ICSB board may amend the application and reapply to ICSB at a later date or may submit an application to another authorizer.

-During the meeting, ICSB board members hear ICSB staff recommendations, ask questions about the recommendation and the application with the members of the applicant group, and hold a roll call vote to approve or decline the application.
+During the meeting, ICSB board members hear ICSB staff recommendations, conduct a questionand-answer session with the members of the applicant group, and hold a roll call vote to approve or decline the application.
 Following the meeting, all decisions of the ICSB board are posted on ICSB's website.
 ICSB application meetings are open to the public and streamed live over the internet.